OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/visual_scripting/README.md

 This can be a nice way to customize behaviour of your graph and entity!

-4. Add a Input node to you graph.
+4. Add an Input node to your graph.
 There you have access to the data.

    ![](https://www.dropbox.com/s/l20w7d0utoet9ti/tm_guide_entity_graph_input_node.png?dl=1)